What is an infection?

 An infection occurs when a disease-causing organism (known as a pathogen) enters the body obtaining nourishment and reproducing and causing harm.

-There are a significant number of infectiou agents which can affect cats.
+There are a significant number of infectious agents that can affect cats.
 They fall into several categories depending on the pathogen (disease-causing microorganism).

-- Bacterial (salmonella, E. coli, campylobacteriosis, bordetella, hemobartonella)
+- Bacterial (Salmonellosis, E. coli, campylobacteriosis, bordetella, hemobartonella)

-- Viral (FIP, FIV, FeLV, feline panleukopenia, feline herpes, calicivirus)
+- Viral (Feline infectious peritonitis, feline immunodeficiency virus, feline leukemia virus, feline panleukopenia, feline herpes, calicivirus)

 This list by no means includes all infections, just a selection of the most common ones seen in cats.

 An infection can affect any part of the body and in some cases, several.
 For example, feline herpes can cause eye discharge, nasal discharge, sneezing etc.